Skip to content

 LLM Models

-LLM Models serve as connectors that integrate NetOrca Pack with various Large Language Models, such as OpenAI, Google Gemini, Grok, etc., providing the intelligence needed for NetOrca AI features.
-Additionally, organizations can connect to their private LLMs through internal gateways or enterprise AI platforms, ensuring data privacy and compliance with organizational policies.
+LLM Models are configuration profiles that connect NetOrca Pack to large language model providers such as OpenAI, Anthropic Claude, Google Gemini, Enterprise LLM Gateways, etc. They supply the intelligence behind NetOrca's AI features.
+Organizations can also connect to private LLMs through internal gateways or enterprise AI platforms to maintain data privacy and comply with organizational policies.

 Setting Up LLM Models

 Each LLM Model in NetOrca represents a configured connection to a Large Language Model with specific parameters.
-Different LLM providers require different configuration parameters, authentication methods, and connection settings to establish successful connections.
-So far, the following LLM providers are supported.
-In order to configure the LLM Model, you need to provide the following information:
+Different LLM providers require different configuration parameters, authentication methods, and connection settings.
+The following providers are currently supported.
+See the examples below for the required configuration per provider:

 Provider Examples: